Spiking GS: Towards High-Accuracy and Low-Cost Surface Reconstruction via Spiking Neuron-based Gaussian Splatting: Method

 The key of the proposed Spiking GS method is leveraging FIF neurons to reduce the number of LOPs in integration for view rendering and surface reconstruction.
 Specifically, we employ the global FIF neuron to manage LOGs, and the local FIF neuron to control LOTs.
 These spiking neurons guide the training process, encouraging Gaussians to converge towards the optimal scenario, where fewer Gaussians, with minimal overlap in their tails, represent the scene (\fref{fig:teaser} (a) \textcircled{\raisebox{-0.9pt}{4}}, \fref{fig:teaser} (b) right).
 This brings improved accuracy and efficiency in surface reconstruction.

 \textbf{Global FIF neuron on opacity}.
-The global FIF neuron is applied to the Gaussians' opacity $\alpha$.
+The global FIF neuron is implemented on the Gaussians' opacity $\alpha$.
 The output of FIF neuron is calculated as:

 where $\bar{V}^{\alpha}$ is shared by all Gaussians and optimized during training.
-In the original method, a key criterion for pruning Gaussians is whether their opacity is below a predefined threshold $\epsilon_\alpha$.
-Additionally, a reset strategy is employed, setting all Gaussians' opacities to a low value $\epsilon^\mathrm{r}_\alpha$, together with pruning to manage the increasing number of Gaussians.
-Although this approach is effective in reducing floaters near the camera, it is less successful in reducing the number of LOGs around surfaces.
-By replacing $\epsilon_\alpha$ and $\epsilon^\mathrm{r}_\alpha$ with $\bar{V}^{\alpha}$, Gaussians with $\alpha < \bar{V}^{\alpha}$, typically corresponding to LOGs, are efficiently removed.
-In addition, the use of a larger adaptive reset threshold can implicitly guide 3DGS to converge toward the optimal case across various scenes.
+Previous 3DGS methods~\cite{kerbl20233d, huang20242d} control the density of Gaussians by pruning and opacity resetting.
+Specifically, Gaussians with opacity values below a threshold $\epsilon_\alpha$ are removed during optimization, and their opacities are periodically reset to a low value, $\epsilon^\mathrm{r}_\alpha$.
+Although this density control can reduce LOGs near the camera, it is less effective at managing LOGs around surfaces.
+In contrast, the proposed global FIF neuron leverages the discontinuity and differentiability of spiking neurons equipped with surrogate gradient to provide a more adaptive control over LOGs during training.
+Specifically, Gaussians are set to zero opacity when their values fall below a learnable threshold $\bar{V}^\alpha$.
+These Gaussians, often corresponding to LOGs, are then removed in pruning.
+Additionally, we replace $\epsilon^\mathrm{r}_\alpha$ with $\bar{V}^{\alpha}$ in opacity-resetting, where $\bar{V}^{\alpha}$ is consistently greater than $\epsilon^\mathrm{r}_\alpha$.
+This higher opacity-resetting threshold increases the overall opacity in scenes, which implicitly guides 3DGS to generate less LOGs.

 \textbf{Local FIF neuron on representation function}.
-The tails of Gaussians (low function value parts) often overlap when they are positioned closely together.
+The tails of Gaussians (low function value parts, \ie, LOTs) often overlap when they are positioned closely together.
 This overlap can sometimes contribute to the integration for view rendering and surface reconstruction, resulting in biases and an excessive number of Gaussians.
-To address this, we ``cut off'' the tails of the 3D Gaussian representation function to reduce such overlap.
-This is accomplished by introducing the local FIF (full-precision integrate-and-fire) neuron into the Gaussian representation function, redefined as:
+To eliminate the contribution of LOTs, we use the local FIF neuron to set the value of the low-function-value parts to zero.
+Specifically, the Gaussian's representation function is defined as: